jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

   command not found: pytest-watch

 I need to install `pytest-watch`_ for the computer to use it.
-Next, I set up a `virtual environment`_ to keep programs_ the project needs in one place
+Next, I set up a `virtual environment`_ to keep programs_ my project needs in one place

 how to make a virtual environment
 ############################################################################################

 I can install `pytest-watch`_ globally (for the entire computer), which means it will always be available to any project on the computer, but a better way would be to put it in a `virtual environment`_ so that it is installed only for this project.

-A `virtual environment`_ is a separate folder where I can install `Python packages`_ that my project needs.
+A `virtual environment`_ is a separate folder_ where I can install `Python packages`_ that my project needs.
 This helps me keep things that belong to the project in one place, separate from other things on the computer.

 It means I can have a separate `virtual environment`_ for every project with only the programs_ that the project needs.
 This helps if I decide to package the program_ to send to someone else, because everything needed by the project is in one place.

-* I make a `virtual environment`_ with the venv_ :ref:`module<ModuleNotFoundError>`
+* I make a `virtual environment`_ with the venv_ :ref:`module<ModuleNotFoundError>` from the `Python standard library`_

   .. code-block:: shell
     :emphasize-lines: 1